BangkitC23-PC673/nutriary-cloud/README.md

     "date_time": "2023-06-07T21:25:23.000Z"
 }
 ```
-If succes, the result will display `Eat data added successfully!`.
+If success, the result will display `Eat data added successfully!`.

 ### GET
 To get all of the data, just add `/eat` after the link. <br>
 For example: `https://predictive-guru-387911.et.r.appspot.com/eat` <br>
-If succes, the result will display a json format like this:
+If success, the result will display a JSON format like this:
 ```
 [
     {